pchhabrapfizer/Android-LifeCycle-Sample/README.md

 # Android-LifeCycle

-Attaching a sample app that lets you get accustomed with how the lifecycle of Android ACtivity works.
+This is a sample app that lets you get accustomed with how the lifecycle of Android ACtivity works.
-The app is fire local notifications on activities state change.
+The app will fire local notifications on activity's state change.

 More about Activity Lifecycle